GuiBo79/CarND-Vehicle-Detection/writeup.md

 ![alt text][image4]

-To prevent and decrease false postives was used the heat map.
-89
+To prevent and decrease false positives was used the heat map.

+### 4. Multiple Detection (Add Heat & Threshold Funtion)

+As mentioned , the heat function is used to filter false positives in the pipeline.
+The function add_heat() is located at the 7th cell of the jupyter notebook.
+After process the image is aplied an threshold